By Treven Pyles

 Asbestos' thermal stability and indestructible nature enable it to withstand degradation for decades, under almost any conditions.
 Because of these desirable properties, manufacturers and industrialists found asbestos almost supernatural and started using it in thousands of commercial applications, products, equipment, and industrial materials.
 For example, asbestos was highly used in the construction of power plants as an insulator to aid in reaching the high temperatures that were required to run the boilers and generate electricity.

 The continuous exposure to the toxic mineral for industrial workers increases the risk of developing certain diseases.
 The pathogenic risk of asbestos remaining for a long time in the pulmonary tissue has been very well documented, which is why the toxic mineral is banned in more than 60 countries.
-Direct or indirect exposure to asbestos can cause diseases such as lung cancer, asbestosis, malignant mesothelioma, plaques, thickening and effusion in the pleura and it has been found to kill 40,000 Americans annually.
+Direct or indirect exposure to asbestos can cause diseases such as:

 For decades, the asbestos companies were fully aware of the potentially fatal consequences that asbestos exposure can have on their workers, yet they deliberately avoided using words such as "carcinogen" or "cancerous" on the warning labels.
 Many companies conducted internal health studies where the deadly effects of their products were proven, but chose to hide the results from the public and continued favoring profits over the health of their workers.
 For instance, in a 1964 report commissioned by Philip Carey Manufacturing Corporation - a manufacturer of insulation products for industrial equipment including boilers, pipes, generators and more - a doctor described the relationship between asbestos and disease: "there is an irrefutable association between asbestos and cancer.
 Substantial evidence has been presented that slight and intermittent exposures may be sufficient to produce lung cancer and mesothelioma."